nvmcommunity/alchemist-restful-api/README.md

 ]);

 $resourceOffsetPaginator = $restfulApi->resourceOffsetPaginator()
-    // Set max limit for resource (set max limit to `0` or not define it will disable max limit)
+    // Define default limit for resource
-    // if limit is not passed in from the request input, the max limit parameter will override the limit parameter.
+    ->defineDefaultLimit(10)

-    ->defineMaxLimit(1000);
+     // Define max limit for resource (set max limit to `0` or not define it will disable max limit) ->defineMaxLimit(1000);